 The subsequent failure to respond to the threats to their role and to engage with IPR as a possible substitute for PRs of declining utility can be related to several factors.
 First the changes in the economic environment and responses of other key actors increasingly transmitted to the unions the severe limits of their own agency.
 The competitive environment faced by employers resulted in a more aggressive stance in relation to the unions.
 Political actors also reflected this.
 Although most attention has been given to the 1980s legislation of Conservative Governments in this respect, one must also emphasize that the unions began to realize the limits of the support they could expect from the Labour Party.
 In the 1970s relations between the unions and Labour Governments became strained over union opposition to incomes policy and government attempts to regulate union activities.
 In the 1980s the leadership of the party under Neil Kinnock sought to show it was not unduly influenced by the unions, indicating a future Labour Government would not repeal the Conservative legislation on strike ballots.
 The New Labour Government under Tony Blair, elected in 1997 was also concerned not to be identified with the unions and introduced a legislative programme focusing upon individual employment rights rather than restoring rights lost by the unions.

 Secondly, the lack of unity and coherence of the trade unions’ policies related to the lack of confederal co-ordination was a major impediment to the development of strategic behaviour within the movement.
 The experience of the UK unions suggests that the ability of actors to fashion a common approach to the challenges they face from their disparate parts is a precondition for the effective exploitation of PRs.
-It is not a coincidence that where there were examples of unions engaging with IPR they were able to overcome this challenge.
+It is not a coincidence that where there were examples of unions engaging with IPR they were able to develop such a common approach.
 Thus, the ETU’s ability to retain multi- employer bargaining in the Electrical Contracting Industry was facilitated by the centralized nature of the union which made unity and coherence easier to maintain (Korczynski,1997) The CWU’s engagement with worker directors similarly was made easier by the homogeneity of the union and the existence of one main employer.

 Thirdly there was evidence the unions did not have some of the strategic capabilities which would have enabled them to take advantage of PRs (Levesque and Murray,2010).
 Intermediation skills were not sufficient to develop the coherence between plant and national levels of the unions’ structures to progress strategy nor to explore with employers supportive of multi – employer bargaining the possibility of maintaining some kind of sectoral bargaining structure.
 The trade unions did not seem to be willing to experiment and explore the value of new PRs (Murray et al,2020).
-The failure to establish a stronger confederal role for the TUC suggests a lack of capacity to reflect upon and learn from past experience so as to maximize the effectiveness of the unions’ own institutions.
+The failure to establish a stronger confederal role for the TUC suggests a lack of capacity to reflect upon and learn from experience to maximize the effectiveness of the unions’ own institutions.